Quickstart

 DEFINE TABLE user TYPE NORMAL SCHEMAFULL;

-DEFINE FIELD name ON TABLE user TYPE string;
+DEFINE FIELD name ON TABLE user TYPE string ASSERT string::len($value) > 0;

 DEFINE FIELD email ON TABLE user TYPE string ASSERT string::is_email($value);